MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 Please follow the steps to install Power Platform CLI found here: [Install Microsoft Power Platform CLI](cli/introduction.md#install-microsoft-power-platform-cli)

-You will use the [pac catalog](cli/reference/catalog.md) to interact with the catalog.
+You will use the [pac catalog](cli/reference/catalog.md) commands to interact with the catalog.

 ### Get access to catalog as Submitter or Reader